-The Senior Secured Credit Facility bears interest at a per annum interest rate, at the option of the Company, at either the SOFR rate or the ABR rate, as defined in the agreement, plus an applicable margin of 2.50% per annum, 2.25% per annum, 2.00% per annum or 1.75% per annum for Term SOFR loans, and 1.50% per annum, 1.25% per annum, 1.00% per annum or 0.75% per annum for ABR loans, in each case, based on the Company's Consolidated Total Debt to Consolidated EBITDA ratio, as defined in the agreement.
+The maturity date for the Amended Credit Agreement is September 18, 2028.
+The Revolving Credit Facility bears interest at a per annum interest rate, at the option of the Company, at either the EURIBOR rate, the Term SOFR rate or the ABR rate plus an applicable margin of 2.50% per annum, 2.25% per annum, 2.00% per annum or 1.75% per annum for EURIBOR loans or Term SOFR loans, and 1.50% per annum, 1.25% per annum, 1.00% per annum or 0.75% per annum for ABR loans, in each case, based on the Company's Consolidated Total Debt to Consolidated EBITDA ratio as defined in the agreement.